 Become a Portrait Photographer: Career Guide

 This profession requires strong artistic and technical ability, which many photographers earn through postsecondary education; however, such formal training is not mandatory.
-The following table outlines common requirements to become a portrait photographer as reported by the U.S. Bureau of Labor Statistics (BLS):
+If photographers do choose to pursue a major, they often earn a Bachelor of Fine Arts in Photography.
+The following table outlines common requirements to become a portrait photographer, as reported by the U.S. Bureau of Labor Statistics (BLS):

 |Degree Level||No degree required, though taking classes or earning a bachelor's degree may improve job prospects|